skijit/notes/programming/web/angular2/zones-and-change-detection.md

 ### Optimizations
 - Based on usage of **Immutables** and **Observables**
 - **Immutables**
-    - Other than primitives, all objects are mutable by default in JavaScript
+    - Other than primitives and strings, all objects are mutable by default in JavaScript
+        - *mutable* = the internal state can change, but the variable remains the same
+        - for primitives, there is no difference between the reference and the internal state so, for example, changing a number means changing the value referred to (the state) by the variable, which means it's now a different.

+        ```(javascript)
+        let a = 1; //a refers to 0000001
+        a=2; //a now refers to 0000011
+        //'a' is different by virtue of a state change.
+        //thus primitives are immutable.
+        ```

+        - this is not the case with most objects.

-    - `changeDetection: ChangeDetectionStrategy.OnPush`: set in the component decorator, specifies that change detection only occur if an input property (ie `@Input`) has changed (ie change = reference change)
+    - `changeDetection: ChangeDetectionStrategy.OnPush`: set in the component decorator, specifies that change detection only occur if
+        1. an input property (ie `@Input`) has changed (ie change = reference change)
+        2. dom event inside the component occurs
     - For each component Input property, use an Immutable library
     - This will let you skip entire subtrees in the Component-Change Detection-Tree
 - **Observables**